Gomanth2425/Gomanth2425/README.md

 - 👋 Hi, I’m @Gomanth2425
 - 👀 I’m interested in ...learning Coding languages
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...working for internships
+- 💞️ I’m looking to collaborate on ...working
 - 📫 How to reach me ...watsapp or calls

 <!---